-Reuters Graphic: India's monsoon rains below average levels for a 4th week
+Reuters Graphic: India's monsoon rains below average levels for a fourth week

 If there isn’t a turnaround in conditions, agricultural output could be hit badly and hurt an already slowing economy as rural demand sags.

-Reporting By Patturaja Murugaboopathy; Editing by Martin Howell and David Evans
+(Reporting By Patturaja Murugaboopathy; Editing by Martin Howell and David Evans)